Stuart-Mouse/odin-gon/notes.md

     peope should simply not write code that will introduce bugs, the parser is simple enough and following some very basic conventions should prevent bugs from arising

+Old notes moved from dom_new file, probably not useful anymore:

+    Steps in parsing:

+    read tokens and append all nodes
+    insert data bindings into dom nodes
+        check data type compatibility
+        maybe we should actually go ahead and set any data binding values that we can while we are here? because we already have to allocate space for values in dynamic arrays and such so that we can create all the indirect bindings to child nodes it doesn't necessarily matter that we check everything before making any allocations, so long as we keep a list of the allocations we make so that we can free everything when an error occurs but that list itself will require more allocations, albeit temporary ones one way we could maybe reduce the size of the dom node struct is to store a *node in the data binding instead of duplicating the binding data in the node this would acutally use less memory overall anyhow, since the node has to store pointer + typeid for the binding the inconvenience here maybe is that we can't walk the dom and see the bindings, we would have to linear search the bindings array for a match to the current node which could possibly be bad for callbacks that want to do things with the dom nodes? if we even do that... this would also allow for having multiple bindings to the same node, which could be fine/useful even e.g. two entity templates bind to the same base template object and then also bind to individual objects that override particular members seems like kind of a weird meta solution that just takes advantage of how the parser is structured this could also be acheived in gon syntax with field refs, probably just opens up the can of worms of $ working on objects we could store any field ref for data dependency on the binding as well one major problem is that if we aren't walking the dom in order to visit nodes, resolving data dependencies becomes far more complicated because we have to worry about ok, so maybe this is actually a reason that we want to perform all allocations before setting any data, short answer, no because of field ref evaluation if value uses field reference, save this and resolve later

+    resolve field references / data dependencies
+        it's possible there's a circular dependency in which case we should error better to do this before setting any values, the idea is that every thing is correct before we start allocating moot point, we have to allocate in order to make the indirect data data bindings earlier in the process

+    set data from text values of fields run callbacks when walking dom similar to what we have in sax mode

+    the issue of field refs

+    i want a gon file to be totally statically defined such that the order of evaluation of the data bindings in the file does not matter or well, i dont actually know, but we need to have a well defined answer for the order of evaluation here if there are going to be data dependencies between fields

+    and the answer will depend on whether we decied to finalize data bindings by walking the dom in order or by following the order in which data bindings are appended. also on what is the procedure for resolving individual data dependencies

+    orig plan to resolve a field ref is to just jump to a field in the dom when referenced and try to get the value needed from it if that node then needs to be resolved, then we just jump to the next node and repeat will have to pass orig node so that we know when we hit a circular dependency this jumping between nodes will require that we have space already allocated for the values produced by resolving some node not for the * and & refs, but for $ refs, unless we restrict that $ is only used to reference simple fields if we allow $ to be used with object / array types, that's really what creates the entire issue here, because then we are reliant on everything within that object being resolved, which is where we could hit weird ordering issues if this process is completely nonlinear, then maybe it doesn't matter if the data binding process is linear?

+    if we want to be able to jump around the file to resolve field refs, then we need all the data bindings to be in place first so we do at least need to have the separation between the step of putting the bindings on the fields and actually processing the bindings

+    we will need to set a flag on nodes when data binding has been resolved, or just remove the binding data from the node otherwise, we could repeat work on an already processed node that we had previously jumped to as a field ref

+    how to handle field refs structurally in dom node? if something uses a ref, we don't actually know the type of the node yet maybe we consider this its own type? still havent figured out syntax for object/array that uses field ref for objects, would be nice to do field ref + more data if we do that though, we run into a question of whether or not to deep copy or shallow copy structures getting field ref from an array doesn't really seem to make any sense then again, e.g. the animation frames arrays for entity templates, where I wanted to do shallow copy of walk to jump and fall deep copy of green koopa with offsets added to frames